RecordPlayerAdvice.comUpdated May 2026

 USB turntables let you digitize your vinyl collection — turn records into MP3s, FLACs, or WAVs on your computer.
 If you've got rare records, irreplaceable family recordings, or just want your vinyl on your phone, USB output makes that possible.

-But here's the thing: most people who buy USB turntables rarely use the USB.
+But the reality is: most people who buy USB turntables rarely use the USB.
 They buy it as insurance, then never plug in the cable.
 That's fine — these are good turntables with or without the USB.
 Just be honest about whether you'll actually digitize anything before paying extra for the feature.

 The Picks